-Throughout 2013, ELVS participated in a number of regional and national automotive recycling conventions, some of which were attended by Maryland recyclers.
-In 2014, ELVS will continue to attend these kinds of events to encourage recycler participation and mercury switch collection.
+In 2014 ELVS participated in a number of regional and national automotive recycling events, some of which were attended by Maryland recyclers.
+In 2015, ELVS will continue to attend these kinds of events to encourage recycler participation and mercury switch collection.

-NVMSRP member organizations have scheduled full-program review meetings in January and February, 2014 to discuss the overall progress of automotive mercury switch collections in the U.S. including a review of which collection program features have proven to be most effective.
-The group will also consider possible additional steps to enhance switch collections such as renewed outreach and communications to recyclers, and the role switch collections could play in complying with certain federal air quality rules.
+Over the course of 2014, NVMSRP member organizations conducted a comprehensive review of the overall progress of automotive mercury switch collection programs in the U.S., including which collection program features have proven to be most effective.
+The review has been completed and the group is currently considering possible additional steps to enhance switch collections such as increased outreach and communications to recyclers, and the role switch collections could play in complying with certain federal air quality rules.
+Recommendations are expected in early 2015.